 📃Ingredients notes and substitutions

 - Silken tofu - I recommend going with firm silken tofu, if possible.
-Other kinds of silken tofu will work as well, but the mayo might be slightly runnier.
+Other kinds of silken tofu will also work, but the mayo might be slightly runnier.

 - Maple syrup - Provide vegan mayo with a hint of sweetness.
 You could substitute with other liquid sweeteners like coconut nectar or agave syrup.